emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 * If repo-grep-subfolder is set, the search is restricted to that subfolder under the root.
 * If repo-grep-from-folder-above is non-nil (as in *repo-grep-multi*), the search starts from the parent directory of the detected root.

 Regardless of how the root is detected, *repo-grep* searches all files within that root — not just those tracked by version control.
-This makes it ideal for scanning generated files, uncommitted changes, or legacy code alongside source files.
+This makes it ideal for scanning generated files, uncommitted changes, and legacy code alongside source files.

 ### Reviewing results